notgiven688/jitterphysics2/docfx/docs/documentation/filters.md

 However, this callback is called after narrow phase collision detection, meaning detailed collision information (such as normal, penetration depth, and collision points) is available at this stage.
 The filter can not only exclude collisions but also modify collision information.

-The default narrow phase collision filter in Jitter is assigned to an instance of `TriangleEdgeCollisionFilter`, which filters out so-called 'internal edges' for `TriangleShape`s.
+The default narrow phase collision filter is assigned to an instance of `TriangleEdgeCollisionFilter`, which filters out so-called 'internal edges' for `TriangleShape`s.
 These internal edges typically cause collision artifacts when rigid bodies slide over the edges of connected triangles forming static geometry.
-In the literature, this problem is also known as 'ghost collisions'.
+This problem is also known as 'ghost collisions'.